FANTASIA

 “Now, give it some time.”
 Emory urged them.

-And now, Isambard swivelled to me in such a blazing fury, turning on his staff, that his medieval chaperon nearly swung off his head.
+Isambard swivelled to Father in such a blazing fury, turning on his staff, that his medieval chaperon nearly swung off his head.
 “You!
 Your mixture is rotten.
 Go make another!
 And quickly!”

 “There’s no use in blaming anyone at this point.”
 Said Emory.
 “We are where we are.”

 “Yes.
 Hiding, with nowhere to go.”
-Maroula said, despairingly.
+Mrs Isambard said despairingly.

-And it seemed my work had indeed failed.
+Father Faulkner now seemed resolute in joining in on their misery.
 “I’m sorry.”
-I said to them.
+He said to them.
 “It appears my craft is not as exemplary as I had hoped.”

 “The mask lives!”
 Isambard exclaimed with a haughty laugh.
 “He’s simply asleep.”